Logo

 Yen-Li Chen's dancing has been praised by critics and audiences from Asia to South America and through out the United States.
 She has been an invited guest artist at the Festival International de Caracas - Venezuela, The Santiago international Festival - Chile, in Taipei, Taiwan and at several dance companies across North America.
 A remarkable mastery of technique and artistry in both classical and contemporary repertory has earned Ms. Chen accolades of audiences through out the world.
 Her repertory includes title roles in Giselle, Coppelia, Romeo and Juliet, Swan Lake, the Nutcracker and numerous others.
 Yen-Li has thrilled Arizona audiences since 1992.
 Ms. Chen brings the same passion and artistry of her dancing into the classroom as a master teacher.
 She has guest taught at numerous ballet schools in Taiwan, Texas, Oregon, Arizona and California.
 In Taiwan, her early training in Vaganova and other ballet techniques has served her very well as a dancer and a teacher.
 Yen-Li currently resides in Chandler, Arizona with her husband and former Ballet Arizona principal dancer, Qisheng Zhang, and their two children.

-GPRGail Passey Reed began her training in California with Contra Costa Ballet and San Francisco Ballet School before joining the Marine Ballet.
+GPR Gail Passey Reed began her training in California with Contra Costa Ballet and San Francisco Ballet School before joining the Marine Ballet.
 She then danced for two years with Baltimore Ballet, where her leading roles included the title role in Alice in Wonderland, Bluebird Pas de Deux from The Sleeping Beauty and Flower Festival in Genzano.
 Ms. Reed joined Ballet Arizona in 1985, its inaugural year.
 She received critical acclaim for her portrayal of Swanhilda in Michael Uthoff's Coppelia.
 Other principal roles include the title role in Ben Stevenson's Cinderella, Sugar Plum Fairly in The Nutcracker, George Balanchine's Valse Fantasie, Grand pas Classique, and John Cranko's Opus1.
 She retired from the stage in 1997 and began teaching and administrating for The School of Ballet Arizona.
 Ms. Reed is married to former Ballet Arizona dancer Michael Reed and they have one little girl Liliana.
 Gail is very happy to join the faculty of Yen-Li Chen Ballet School.

-LTLauren Tomasulo is currently the owner and instructor at Pilates by Fitness Solutions, Inc. Where she is teaching the Pilates Method of Body Conditioning.
+GPR Lauren Tomasulo is currently the owner and instructor at Pilates by Fitness Solutions, Inc. Where she is teaching the Pilates Method of Body Conditioning.
 She has been teaching in Arizona since 1995, and enjoys seeing the changes people can make in their bodies and the wonderful feeling they get from performing the Pilates Method.
 Ms. Tomasulo hails from New York and has extensive training in ballet, modern, jazz, and musical theatre.
 She has performed in many dance companies and musical theatre productions.
 Among some of the shows in Phoenix, Little Shop of Horrors; Fiddler on the Roof; Once Upon a Mattress; and in New York, The Boys from Syracuse; The Gondoliers; Carousel; Kismet; USS Pinafore; The Most Happy Fella; The Mystery of Edwin Drood; Brigadoon; Cabaret; High Button Shoes; Oliver; Nine; How to Succeed In Business; Showboat.
 Ms. Tomasulo has received a BFA in Dance from Adelphi University, an MA in Educational theatre from New York University, and MS from Hunter College in Elementary Education.
-She is happy to be teaching at the School of Ballet Arizona and the Yen-li Chen Ballet School.
+She is happy to be teaching at the School of Ballet Arizona and Yen-li Chen Ballet School.

 GPR Yumi La Rosa began her dancing career in modern dance in Tokyo, Japan at an early age participating in competitions and performing at prestigious theaters.
 She has studied flamenco in both Spain and US from well known artists such as Belen Maya, Rafaela Carrasco, Isabel Bayón, Antonio Granjero, La Tania, Antonio Hidalgo, and Lydia Torea to name a few.
 She started performing in Phoenix, AZ in 1999 as a company dancer with Viva Flamenco directed by Lydia Torea, and a soloist with Calo Flamenco, Ballet de Martín Gaxiola in 2004.
 Currently, she is a featured soloist with Mosaico Flamenco at Hyatt Regency Scottsdale.
 In 2005, she started her own show monthly at Casa Rincon in Sedona, Arizona.
 Her flamenco career has extended out as a performer and teacher throughout the Southwest and Mexico.
 Her teaching experience includes Flamenco workshops and on-going classes throughout the valley and Northern Arizona; such as Arizona Ballet School, Montessori Middle School, Pat Smith Dance School, Arizona School of Classical Ballet, Paradise Valley Community College, Scottsdale Community College, and Coconino Community College.
 She has joined Arizona Commission for the Arts to educate and preserve the art of flamenco.
 She also promotes workshops in the Phoenix area inviting well qualified artists from all over US and Spain.